 Button credit to: Gilly Burton

-To see this piece completed please check back in regularly at stephaniesmart.net
+To see final pictures of this piece please check back in regularly at stephaniesmart.net

-When the collection has been shown it will also become visible digitally.
+When the collection has been shown at Firle Place in May 2021 it will also become visible digitally.

 This project is being supported by: